ilaydaguler/Java-Sqlite-Desktop-Application-Water-Sales/README.md

 # Java Sqlite Desktop Application Water Sales Automation

-Water sales automation enables users to easily keep track of sales and orders and manage them.
+Water sales automation is an application that allows users to easily track and manage their sales and orders.

 ## Used Languages & Abilities